 Sara P. found another example, this time from iparty.
 The flyer puts a girl and a boy side-by-side in police officer costumes.
 The boy’s is labeled “policeman” and the girl’s is labeled “police girl.”

-This phenomenon is an example of just how mundane and ubiquitous gender messages can be.Lisa Wade is a professor of sociology at Occidental College.
-You can follow her on Twitter and Facebook.
+This phenomenon is an example of just how mundane and ubiquitous gender messages can be.Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
+Find her on Twitter, Facebook, and Instagram.